Serbia: Cuisine

 Staples of the Serbian diet include bread, meat, fruits, vegetables, and dairy products.
 Bread plays an important role in Serbian cuisine and can be found in religious rituals.
 A traditional Serbian welcome is to offer bread and salt to guests.
 Meat is widely consumed, as is fish.
-The southern Serbian city of Leskovac is host to Roštiljijada, a yearly grilled meat barbecue-based festival that is considered the biggest barbecue festival in the Balkans.
+The southern Serbian city of Leskovac is host to Roštiljijada, considered the biggest barbecue festival in the Balkans.

-Other Serbian specialties include ćevapčići (grilled and seasoned caseless sausages made from minced meat), pljeskavica (grilled spiced meat patty made from a mixture of pork, beef and lamb), gibanica (cheese pie), burek (baked pastry made from a thin flaky dough that is stuffed with meat, cheese or vegetables), sarma (stuffed cabbage), punjena paprika (stuffed pepper), moussaka (casserole made from minced meat, eggs, and potatoes), Karađorđeva šnicla (veal or pork schnitzel that is stuffed with kajmak), đuveč (meat and vegetable stew), pasulj (bean soup), podvarak (roast meat with sauerkraut), ajvar (roasted red pepper spread), kajmak (dairy product similar to clotted cream), čvarci (variant of pork rinds), proja (cornbread) and kačamak (corn-flour porridge).
+Other Serbian specialties include ćevapčići (grilled and seasoned caseless sausages made from minced meat), pljeskavica (grilled spiced meat patty made from a mixture of pork, beef and lamb), gibanica (cheese pie), burek (baked pastry made from a thin flaky dough that is stuffed with meat, cheese or vegetables), sarma (stuffed cabbage), punjena paprika (stuffed pepper), moussaka (casserole made from minced meat, eggs, and potatoes), Karađorđeva šnicla (veal or pork schnitzel that is stuffed with kajmak), đuveč (meat and vegetable stew), pasulj (bean soup), podvarak (roast meat with sauerkraut), ajvar (roasted red pepper spread), kajmak (dairy product similar to clotted cream), čvarci (variant of pork rinds), proja (cornbread) and kačamak (maize porridge).

 Serbians claim their country as the birthplace of rakia (rakija), a highly alcoholic drink primarily distilled from fruit.
 Rakia in various forms is found throughout the Balkans, notably in Bulgaria, Croatia, Slovenia, Montenegro, Hungary and Turkey.
 Slivovitz (šljivovica), a plum brandy, is a type of rakia which is considered the national drink of Serbia.
 In 2021, Serbia's sljivovica was added to the United Nations Intangible Cultural Heritage List as a "cherished tradition to be preserved by humanity".

-Winemaking traditions in Serbia dates back to Roman times.
 Serbian wines are produced in 22 different geographical regions, with white wine dominating the total amount.
 Besides rakia and wine, beer is a very popular alcoholic beverage in the country.
 Pale lagers are currently and have been the traditional beer choice for Serbians.
-Meanwhile, dark lagers, while still being popular, are produced and consumed in much smaller quantities.
-The most popular domestic brands of beer are Jelen, followed by Lav, which are both pale lagers.
+The most popular domestic brands of beer are Jelen, followed by Lav.

-As in the rest of the former Yugoslavia, coffee drinking is an important cultural and social practice and Serbian coffee (a local variant of Turkish coffee) is the most commonly consumed non-alcoholic beverage in Serbia.
+As in the rest of the former Yugoslavia, coffee drinking is an important cultural and social practice and Serbian coffee (a local variant of Turkish coffee) is the most commonly consumed non-alcoholic beverage.